-The board is the custodian of the group's strategy and governance and we believe that robust governance practices provide the foundation for value creation.
+The board is the custodian of the group's strategy and governance and we believe that robust governance practices provide the foundation for stakeholder value creation.

-Critical to the successful execution of any strategy is the team that leads its delivery.
+Critical to the successful execution of any strategy is the board team that leads its delivery.
 This includes having the right skills, structure and rigour at board level to support decision making.
-The board is committed to striving for the appropriate size, balance of power, independence, diversity, skills, knowledge and experience to enable it to discharge its governance role and responsibilities objectively and effectively.
-In line with this commitment, the board adopted a policy that includes a broader definition of board diversity and inclusion, with revised targets, as well as a nomination and appointment policy.
-The changes made to the board in 2021 and 2022 aimed to strengthen our skills and diversity.
+The board is committed to establishing an appropriate size, balance of power, independence, diversity, skills, knowledge and experience to enable it to discharge its governance role and responsibilities objectively and effectively.
+In line with this commitment, the board adopted a policy that includes a broader definition of board diversity and inclusion with revised targets, as well as a nomination and appointment policy.
+The changes made to the board in 2021 and 2022 were aimed to strengthen our skills and diversity.

 Dr Nombasa Tsengwa has succeeded Mxolisi Mgojo who retired on 31 July 2022.
-Since taking the helm, Nombasa has skilfully steered the ship, delivering on our strategic promise to stakeholders.
-We once more thank Mxolisi, who received a Business Leader of the Year award in 2022, for his invaluable contribution to Exxaro.
+Since taking the helm, Nombasa has skilfully steered the ship, delivering on our strategic promise to stakeholders of positioning Exxaro for sustainable growth and impact.
+We once more thank Mxolisi, who received a CNBC AABLA Business Leader of the Year award in 2022, for his invaluable contribution to Exxaro.

-Nondumiso Medupe was appointed as an independent nonexecutive director on 3 January 2023.
+Nondumiso Medupe was appointed as an independent non-executive director on 3 January 2023.
 Nondumiso brings a wealth of experience in governance, accounting, risk management and sustainability.